 YOUTH CONSERVATION CORPS

 The Thompson Lake Youth Conservation Corps (YCC) began in 2002 as part of a grant under the Federal Clean Water Act.
-Its goal is to providing low-cost erosion control solutions on private properties in the watershed.
+Its goal is to provide low-cost erosion control solutions on private properties in the watershed.
 The YCC also receives guidance from the Maine Department of Environmental Protection.
-The basic idea is that while the YCC provides the design and labor to implement watershed projects, the landowners pay for materials used and agree to maintain the results for five years.

 Federal funding for the YCC program ended in 2004.
 Since then, its funding has depended on grants from the four towns bordering the lake and from private foundations and contributions from individuals.